 The authoritative source for ingredient lists and nutritional analysis for any pet food is always the pet food manufacturer.

 Ingredients as published by the cat food manufacturer:

-Meat By-products, Water Sufficient for Processing, Poultry By-products, Fish, Chicken, Beef, Brewer's Rice, Calcium Carbonate, Potassium Chloride, Salt, Sodium Tripolyphosphate, Guar Gum, Dried Whey Product, Caramel Color, Choline Chloride, Carrageenan, Vitamins (Vitamin E Supplement, Vitamin A Supplement, Thiamine Mononitrate, Niacin Supplement, D-Calcium Pantothenate, Riboflavin Supplement, Pyridoxine Hydrochloride, Menadione Sodium Bisulfite Complex, Vitamin D3 Supplement, Folic Acid, Biotin, Vitamin B12 Supplement), Taurine, Minerals (Ferrous Sulfate, Zinc Oxide, Manganous Oxide, Copper Sulfate, Calcium Iodate, Sodium Selenite), Sodium Nitrite (To Promote Color Retention).
+Meat By-products, Water Sufficient For Processing, Poultry By-products, Fish, Chicken, Beef, Brewers Rice, Calcium Carbonate, Potassium Chloride, Salt, Sodium Tripolyphospate, Guar Gum, Dried Whey Solubles, Caramel Color, Choline Chloride, Carrageenan, Vitamins (vitamin E Supplement, Thiamine Mononitrate, Niacin Supplement, Vitamin A Supplement, D-calcium Pantothenate, Riboflavin Supplement, Pyridoxine Hydrochloride, Menadione Sodium Bisulfite Complex, Vitamin D3 Supplement, Folic Acid, Biotin, Vitamin B12 Supplement), Taurine, Minerals (ferrous Sulfate, Zinc Oxide, Manganous Oxide, Copper Sulfate, Calcium Iodate, Sodium Selenite), Sodium Nitrite (to Promote Color Retention)

 Nutritional information as published by the cat food manufacturer.*

 The manufacturer's published guaranteed analysis values normalized for moisture content.